sukhbat112/java-side-scroller-game-nora-neko-adventure/README.md

 # side-scroller-game-nora-neko-adventure

+side scroller game using java swift gui.

+made for a class project in my uni.

-side scroller game using java swift gui. i am going to clean up the codes and make it more readable once i have the time.
+i am going to clean up the codes and make it more readable once i have the time.

 below is a japanese version of the user manual